nautobot/nautobot-app-netbox-importer/docs/dev/generator.md

 ### Updating Referenced Content Types

 The updating of `content_types` fields, based on cached references, occurs in this phase.
-It's possible to define forwarding references using `source_wrapper.set_references_forwarding()`, e.g. references to `dcim.location` are forwarded to `dcim.locationtype`.
+It's possible to define forwarding references using `SourceModelWrapper.set_references_forwarding()`, e.g. references to `dcim.location` are forwarded to `dcim.locationtype`.

 ### Syncing to Nautobot